webksde/ddev-vscode-devcontainer-drupal-template/README.md

 ## How to Use it:
  1. Download the the repo to a new empty project directory: `git clone https://github.com/webksde/ddev-vscode-devcontainer-drupal9-template.git`
  2. Change into the directory: `cd ddev-vscode-devcontainer-drupal9-template`
- 3. Use `ddev start` to start up the environment
+ 3. Use `ddev drowl-init` to start up the environment
  4. Use `ddev code` to attach VSCode to your running Container
  5. You are ready to go!
 Use `ddev describe` to check the status of your Project!
  6. Use `ddev phpunit path/to/tests` to Test Stuff using PHPUnit